Events

 Workshop Description

-Many existing mobility systems perpetuate longstanding inequities in transportation access.
+Transportation systems shape access to opportunities, yet mobility inequalities persist.
 Social exclusion in mobility is not a new issue, but systematic inclusion principles and processes remain limited, and the knowledge in this area is yet to be fully developed.
 This training course seeks to help transportation professionals understand how changes to transportation systems can be more socially inclusive and address issues of inequality.

 Learning Outcomes